-The economic design is granted and maximum deviations can be observed ahead of the plateau of M{fi}/M{20} , i.e. during the pre-heating (temperatures between 20 and 100 degrees) of the following longitudinal layer.
-However, neglecting the step 7 in the design process, compare Figure 16 would result in conservative design close to the end of the plateau (vertical shift of the plateau).
-The proposed simplified design model "twelve and two" suits also protected CLT where the thermal penetration depth tends to be increased which resulted in higher values for d_0 proposed 2010, see Figure 3.
+Deviations are very limited; the model allows for conservative design showing a conservative solution for most of the simulated times.
+The economic design is granted and maximum deviations can be observed ahead of the plateau of $M{\rm fi}/M{\rm 20}$, i.e. during the pre-heating (temperatures between 20 and 100 degrees) of the following longitudinal layer.
+However, neglecting the step 7 in the design process, compare Figure 16, would result in conservative design close to the end of the plateau (vertical shift of the plateau).
+The proposed simplified design model "twelve and two" suits also protected CLT where the thermal penetration depth tends to be increased which resulted in higher values for d_0 proposed 2010, see Section 3.

-7 CONCLUSIONS
+7 Conclusions

-Based on the available calculation technique, thermal and mechanical simulation, new definitions for the ZSL, new design concepts and a limited product portfolio two design concepts were developed in this study.
+Based on the available calculation technique, thermal and mechanical simulation, new definitions for the ZSL, new design concepts and a limited product portfolio two design concepts for CLT floors exposed to fire on the side in tension were developed in this study.

 All presented methods base on the ECSM, thus, methods similar to beams and columns can be introduced for CLT in the new EC5.
 On one hand, tabulated data were made available, on the other hand a simplified model was presented.
-Both methods were already tested by the industry reference group (COST FP1404/WG2/TG1), both methods seem to be practical whereby the simplified model "twelve-and-two" gave more economic results.
+Both methods were already tested by the industry reference group (COST FP1404/WG2/TG1), both methods seem to be practical, whereby the simplified model "twelve and two" gave more economic results.
 This is in line with the intention of the levels of the design concepts.
-Further work will include the buckling behaviour of CLT whereby the reduction of stiffness is expected to be crucial.